How much does HubSpot cost?

 We’ve also put together an introduction to HubSpot’s CMS from a front-end developer perspective to give you an idea how easy it is to get things up and running.

-HubSpot's Sales hub ranges in price from £42 a month for Starter up to Enterprise beginning at about £990.
+HubSpot's Sales hub ranges in price from £42 a month for Starter up to Enterprise beginning at about £990 per month.

-Like with Marketing Hub, Sales Hub Starter gives you access to the free CRM features while upgrading some features and giving you access to new ones.
+Like the Marketing Hub, Sales Hub starter gives you access to free CRM platform features while upgrading some features and giving you access to new ones.

 All paid for options give your sales team access to 1,000 email templates, snippets and documents as well as 1,000 personal & team meeting links.